-There has to be more then just talking about yourself unless it is shared in such a way that you will be impacted someone else’s life.
+There has to be more than just talking about yourself unless it is shared in such a way that you will be impacted someone else’s life.

 For me personally, I have always enjoyed reading other top runners workouts and I also love reading about workouts runners of all ability levels are doing.

-You get a sense of where there head is at in training and what seems to be working for them.
+You get a sense of where their head is at in training and what seems to be working for them.

 Age Isn’t Everything